Professor Pascale Aebischer

 - Jim Porteous: "The representation of London and the court in city comedies performed by Children’s Companies 1604-06".
 Part-time PhD, completed within four years; PhD awarded in 2020.

 - Abhik Maiti: "All the Computer’s a Stage: The Merging Boundaries Between Video Games and Literature".
-Current.
+Changed supervisory team.

 - Jane Wright: "Applying Shakespeare as Drama Therapy to Military Veterans with Combat Post Traumatic Stress Disorder".
 Current.

 Zhiyan Zhang: "Fluid and Loci: Death and Memory in Shakespearean Plays."
 Second supervisor, PhD awarded in 2012.

 External PhD examiner for students from the following institutions: King's College London (with Shakespeare's Globe and Roehampton University), Guildford School of Acting (University of Surrey), Queen's University Belfast, University of Birmingham (Shakespeare Institute, with Nottingham University), De Montfort University (Leicester)

 Internal PhD examiner and PhD chair at the University of Exeter.

 External impact and engagement